Students of Health Occupations - Graduation Cords

 Comparison to HOSA Graduation Honor Cords

-HOSA, the acronymn stands for Health Occupations Students of America.
-HOSA graduation honor cords are provided by or through that organization.
+HOSA graduation honor cords are provided by or through individual HOSA chapters.
 Because that organization targets students at the secondary, or high school level, HOSA honor cords are shorter (at 54" as opposed to the 70" cords offered by Honors Graduation).* The cords offered by Honors Graduation for students in health occupations are not offered in conjunction or affiliation with HOSA.

 Students are encouraged to participate in clubs, honor societies, and organizations that help them develop their skillset and interests.
 At Honors Graduation, we hope that schools who make the extra steps to recognize student achievement will consider our honor cords.